gmedinat/gmedinat.github.io/CV.md

 permalink: /cv/
 ---

-This is a summarized version of my CV.
+This is a shortened version of my CV.
 Detailed versions of my CV and my publication records (as of October 5, 2024) are provided in the following links:

 - [Download my full CV (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/024b38f2fd97e363a8734fe53e2e08b4018339ac/CV_GMT_20241005.pdf)
 - [Download my List of Publications (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/94cc80feec013bbc4358ab5a4196f4a169079500/Publications_GMT_20241005.pdf)